kouzios/About-Time/README.md

 # About Time

 A project dedicated to displaying user times in various formats, for the purpose of tracking times throughout a sprint.
+This is intended for use on Atlassian Jira, for the MSOE Software Development Laboratory (SDL) students.
+All work was done in communication with Dr. Robert Hasker of Milwaukee School of Engineering, and Dr. Christopher Taylor of Milwaukee School of Engineering.

 # Resources